 - Salt.

-Method 1: Using Canned Tomatoes
+Method 1: Using Fresh Tomatoes

 - Add more salt if needed, garnish with some thinly sliced basil leaves and serve.